-Core Nickel Corp. (the "Company") was incorporated on May 5 2022, under the laws of Canada Business Corporation Act as part of a plan of arrangement (the "Arrangement") to reorganize CanAlaska Uranium Ltd. ("CanAlaska").
+Core Nickel Corp. (the "Company" or "Core Nickel") was incorporated on May 5 2022, under the laws of Canada Business Corporation Act as part of a plan of arrangement (the "Arrangement") to reorganize CanAlaska Uranium Ltd. ("CanAlaska").
 The Company's intended business activity is the acquisition and exploration of exploration and evaluation properties in Canada.
-The Company's shares trade on the Canadian Securities Exchange under the symbol "CNCO".
-The Company's head office is located at unit 204, 75 - 24th Street East, Saskatoon, Saskatchewan, S7K 0K3, Canada.
+The Company's shares trade on the TSX Venture Exchange under the symbol "CNCO".
+The Company's head office is located at unit 204, 75 - 24th Street East, Saskatoon, Saskatchewan, S7K OK3, Canada.